MrChuhal/Smart-Garden-Arduino/README.md

 ```bash
 ./run.sh
 ```
+You can run this project fully offline on localhost:3000 if you skip the Cloudflare Tunnel setup.
 You should now be able to check out the site at `http://localhost:3000`, or whatever your tunnel URL is!!!
 Give yourself a pat on the back.

 ## To-Do